chadhorne/chadhorne.github.io/cv.md

 # __Work Experience__
 ---
+## Cerner - Sept 2018 to Present
+_Business Intelligence Developer_
+- Developed and maintained business intelligence tools and reports for internal stakeholders
+- Collaborated with business intelligence team on ReactJS UI development for a report catalog web app
+- Created Tableau reports to show application release trends over time

-## A. T. Still University - Oct 2015 to present
+## A. T. Still University - Oct 2015 to Sept 2018
 _AHEC Program Development & Data Manager_
-- Develop and maintain custom software tools for creating reports and analyses with the R programming language
+- Developed and maintained custom software tools for creating reports and analyses with the R programming language
-- Manage data collection, reporting, and analytics for the Area Health Education Centers (AHEC) program in Missouri
+- Managed data collection, reporting, and analytics for the Area Health Education Centers (AHEC) program in Missouri
-- Serve as database administrator for a Linux-based system, providing technical support and user access for all Missouri AHEC staff
+- Served as database administrator for a Linux-based system, providing technical support and user access for all Missouri AHEC staff
-- Create ad-hoc reports and visualizations using MySQL and various R packages (dplyr, ggplot2, tidyr, shiny)
+- Created ad-hoc reports and visualizations from a MySQL database using R (dplyr, ggplot2, tidyr, shiny)
-- Chair the Missouri AHEC Data Committee, convening monthly meetings to streamline data collection and reporting processes
+- Chaired the Missouri AHEC Data Committee, convening monthly meetings focused on streamlining data collection and reporting processes

 # __Education__
 ---